- 1 Best Handheld Vacuum

 Annoyed by pet hair and similar tangles or messes, especially on your furniture or in your car?
 This model is made just for you.
 It comes with a little motorized accessory with felt lining that quickly grabs and removes pet hair on just a couple passthroughs.
 This also makes the model one of the best handheld vacuums for stairs if you have a lot of carpet throughout your house.

 We’re also fans of that dual-action filtration system, which takes a little work to keep clean but is excellent if you also want to remove pet dander or allergens while vacuuming.
 Oh, and if that big brush isn’t really what you are looking for, the vac does come with other attachments for additional tasks.
+Aside from the flip-up brush, this cordless hand vacuum also comes with a crevice tool, and has a washable filter.
+Smart Charge Technology also protects this hand vacuum so it maintains a long run time each time you use it.

-#3 Pick Dyson V6 – Best Handheld Vacuum for Car
+#3 Pick Dyson V6 Handheld Vacuum

 Price: $282.32 | Nozzle: Interchangeable, Slim/Motorized cleaning heads | Dust Trapping: 2-Tier Cyclonic/Carbon fiber filaments | Attachments: Yes | Weight: 4.5 pounds